Find Trade Colleges

 33% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen trade school majors.
 It is the 9th most popular in the country with 4,142 students graduating with an associate’s in electromechanical engineering tech in 2021.
-This major attracts more men than women.
-About 88% of the graduates in this field are male.
+This major tends to be male dominated.
+About 88% of recent graduates are men.

 Racial-Ethnic Diversity